0x5bfa/FluentHub/.github/SECURITY.md

 declined, etc.
 -->

-#### Please use the GitHub Security Advisory "Report a Vulnerability" tab!
+**Please report security advistiry from "New draft security advisory" in the Security tab**

 In order to report a security vulnerability, you can use [GitHub's built-in tool](https://github.com/0x5bfa/FluentHub/security/advisories/new) which easily allows you to calculate an _attack vector/CVSS string_ or attribute to an existing [`CVE`](https://cve.org) code.
 This allows the FluentHub Team to accurately calculate the severity and/or importance of preventing it.